-Twitch: How to stream your games
+How to stream PC games on Twitch

 Once you’ve downloaded OBS Studio and run through the installer, the client will launch.
 You’ll see a window with an empty letterbox screen, and a bank of options at the bottom.
 Here, you’ll set up the “scene” and sources for your broadcast.
 The scene in OBS Studio is the final product that you’ll show on Twitch, while the sources are all the various elements that make up your scene.

 Most Twitch gaming streams aren’t just a plain screencast of the game itself; they usually include multiple sources, such as a picture-in-picture webcam feed of the player, a watermark, and sometimes even animated screen overlays.
 Animations are beyond the scope of this tutorial for beginners.
-We’ll stick to the three basic sources: the game, the webcam, and the watermark.
+We’ll stick to the four basic sources: the game, the webcam, player audio, and the watermark.

-Source 1: The game stream
+Source 1: How to set up the game stream

 We’ll start by adding the most important element to the scene: the game window.